 Another ploy is to suggest they’ve seen something similar for less money.
 My answer is always the same.
 I suggest that they should buy the other prints because I can’t match them.
 I know they’re fibbing.

 I don’t sell at any cost.
 It’s not worth it.
-It leaves is a bad taste in your mouth.
+It leaves a bad taste in your mouth.

 The best approach for the seasoned haggler is to warm the seller up first and make a few jokes.
 If the buyer entertains you, it’s a form of giving and that’s a reciprocal thing.
 Any cheeky request for a discount is likely to be met with a positive response.